sbarral/rqs-cpp/README.md

-The RQS implementation reflects most of the feature of the ziggurat implementation but it is additionally generic over the number of bits *N* of the table, unlike the ziggurat which is hardcoded with *N*=7.
+The RQS implementation reflects most of the feature of the ziggurat implementation but it is additionally generic over the number of bits *N* of the table index, unlike the ziggurat which is hardcoded with *N*=7.
 In order to compare apples to apples, all tests are performed with *N*=7 for the RQS algorithm as well.